ksukhorukov/RandomNumbers/README.md

 It is not trully random number.
 But it LOOKS like random number.

-# Generate Random Number Usung Ruby Programming Language
+# Generation Of Random Numbers Usungs Ruby Programming Language

 Source code: